-The PWFA (Pregnant Workers Fairness Act) goes into effect in June 2023, bridging the gap between the ADA and Title VII.
-This act classifies every pregnancy as a disability, meaning every pregnant employee will be able to request a reasonable accommodation under the ADA.
-Not only will HR teams be dealing with many more requests due to PWFA, but the requests may be for conditions they are not familiar with, such as morning sickness, postpartum depression, and anemia.
+The PWFA (Pregnant Workers Fairness Act) went into effect on June 27th, 2023, this act bridges the gap between the ADA and Title VII.
+PWFA classifies every pregnancy as a disability, meaning every pregnant employee will be able to request a reasonable accommodation under the ADA.
+Now that PWFA is in effect, HR teams may be dealing with many more requests, but the requests may be for conditions they are not familiar with, such as morning sickness, post-partum depression, and anemia.

 In addition, the PUMP Act which went into effect on April 28th of 2023, expands existing employer obligations under the Fair Labor Standards to provide an employee with reasonable break time to express breast milk for the employee’s nursing child of one year after the child’s birth.